gbdev/gb-asm-tutorial/src/cheatsheet.md

 ### Put sprite tile data in VRAM

-The reigon in VRAM dedicated for sprites is from `$8000` to `$87F0`.
-Harware.inc defines a `_VRAM` constant you can use for that.
+The region in VRAM dedicated for sprites is from `$8000` to `$87F0`.
+Hardware.inc defines a `_VRAM` constant you can use for that.
 To copy sprite tile data into VRAM, you can use a loop to copy the bytes.

 ```rgbasm,linenos
 mySprite: INCBIN "src/path/to/my/sprite.2bpp"